-With a population of approximately 15,400 residents, Batavia is a small City that functions as the urban center of Genesee County.
+With a population 2014 population projection of 15,077 residents, Batavia is a small City that functions as the urban center of Genesee County.
 The New York State Thruway (I-90) connects Batavia with the cities of Buffalo and Rochester within a 40-minute car trip.